Burana Tower is the remains of the ancient civilization of Kyrgyzstan. Legend of construction

 • leftovers palace complex or temple that existed here until the 10th century;

-• the ruins of two mausoleums;
+• ruins of two mausoleums;

 • a whole field with stone sculptures.